Pupil premium grant expenditure: report to parents 2018/19

 Provisions that were in place last year and will remain in place:

-- Two additional Playtime Support Assistants will help build up the children’s cooperative play skills to enable them to have successful break and lunchtimes allowing them to return to class ready to learn. (£9600 32% of the total cost of high-quality playground cover is charged to the Pupil Premium budget however in general a much higher percentage of time is spent supporting vulnerable children on the playground.)
+- Two additional Playtime Support Assistants will help build up the children’s cooperative play skills to enable them to have successful break and lunchtimes allowing them to return to class ready to learn. (£9600 27% of the total cost of high-quality playground cover is charged to the Pupil Premium budget, however, in general, a much higher percentage of time is spent supporting vulnerable children on the playground.)

-- Each week the Deputy Head (Inclusion) meets with the members of the pupil support team for a ‘Vulnerable Pupil Meeting’.
+- Each week the Deputy Head (Inclusion) meets with the members of the pupil support team.
 The emotional and behavioural needs of the children are discussed and plans are put in place to support them. (£4000)

 - The Deputy Head (inclusion) monitors the progress of the children entitled to Pupil Premium funding and ensures that additional interventions are put in place as needed. (£5000)